RetroCro/TurtleWoW-Mods/README.md

 ![](https://i.imgur.com/aieolVP.jpeg)

 > [!Note]
 > All mpq patches must be placed in the `TurtleWoW\Data` folder.
-You can multiple graphic mpq patches at the same time.
-If two mods have the same Patch-X name you will have to rename one of them to another letter not in use.
+You can use multiple graphic/mod mpq patches at the same time.
+> If you download two mods and they have the same file name, one of them will have to be renamed to another letter that's not in use.

 ## Using MPQ Mods with the Launcher
 <details>